-Prior to his arrival at Cornell in 2010, Moseley lectured in music history and theory at the University of Chicago.
+Prior to his arrival at Cornell, Moseley lectured in music history and theory at the University of Chicago.
 From 2004-2007 he was a Junior Research Fellow at University College, Oxford, and in 2007 he was awarded an MMus with Distinction in Collaborative Piano from the Guildhall School of Music and Drama in London.

 At Cornell, he teaches undergraduate courses in music history, culture, theory, materials, techniques, and performance.
 Recent graduate seminars have focused on nineteenth-century music and its technological mediation, historical improvisation, ludomusicology, and virtuosity.